EXL/BeGameLauncher/ReadMe.md

    mkdir -p locales/%name%/pre/
    ```

 3. Now you can create a launcher itself.
-Copy [BasedGameLauncher.cpp](BasedGameLauncher.cpp) or [BasedGameLauncher.cpp](GishLauncher.cpp) source file to YourAppLauncher.cpp and edit it with using existing code as an example.
+Copy [BasedGameLauncher.cpp](BasedGameLauncher.cpp) or [GishLauncher.cpp](GishLauncher.cpp) source file to YourAppLauncher.cpp and edit it with using existing code as an example.

 4. After your source file is ready, add your launcher and its parameters to the `LAUNCHERS SECTIONS` in the [CMakeLists.txt](CMakeLists.txt) file.
 This will allow you to start building a project.